eNotes

 The author's official Website.

-A video interview with Jane Yolen
+A series of 8 short video interviews with Jane Yolen

 Biography, bibliography, video clips, and transcript.